 A Hotel With a Story to Tell

 We can’t wait to introduce our guests and supporters to the effortless beauty and sophistication of Palmer House Chicago.
-Known as “the Chicago hotel the world knows best”, Palmer House is the longest continually operating hotel and is located in Chicago’s Loop, where business, finance and theatre districts intersect.
-In recent years Palmer House has undergone a $215 million renovation to ensure that it includes all of the conveniences and comforts 21st century guests expect while also preserving its significant history.
+Known as “the Chicago hotel the world knows best,” Palmer House is the longest continually operating hotel in the United States and is located in Chicago’s Loop, where business, finance, and theater districts intersect.
+In recent years Palmer House has undergone a $215 million renovation to ensure that it includes all of the conveniences and comforts 21st-century guests expect while also preserving its significant history.

 Writing a New Chapter of Social Responsibility

-Recognized as one of the finest historic hotels across America, Palmer House has its own story of recovery to tell.
-As one of the Hilton properties, Palmer House contributed to the reduction in carbon emissions equivalent to removing 390,350 cars from the road and dedicated 6,273,934 volunteer hours in local communities, while saving over $1 billion in utility costs.
+Recognized as one of the finest historic hotels in America, Palmer House has its own story of recovery to tell.
+As one of the Hilton properties, Palmer House dedicated 6,273,934 volunteer hours in local communities as part of its commitment to being socially responsible.
+Utilizing the latest technology and practices focused on lessening environmental impact, Palmer House produces solutions that are clean, flexible, and eco-conscious – contributing to the reduction in carbon emissions equivalent to removing 390,350 cars from the road, while saving over $1 billion in utility costs!

 Explore the Stories of Chicago

-As a conference attendee you will be given access to rooms at a discounted rate of $239/night for a single/double suite based on double occupancy.
-A limited number of rooms are available – be sure to book now!
+As a conference attendee, you will be given access to rooms at a discounted rate of $239/night for a single/double suite based on double occupancy.
+A limited number of rooms are available – be sure to book yours now!

 Become a Sponsor or Exhibitor